From Escapism to Realism: Manifesting Universes with Mathematical Objects

 Mathematical objects exist abstractly, so we represent them symbolically.
 Written language enabled static symbolic representation, and electrical encoding advanced it into dynamic symbolic manipulation.
 By harnessing this advancement using networked computing, communication evolved from static text letters to the dynamic multimedia web of today, growing shared fictions into the size of entire cyberspaces in the process.

 Cryptographic techniques, as shown in Figure 6, applied to networked computing are now similarly evolving mathematical objects from static forms to their dynamic, idealized endstate.
-These idealized mathematical objects, if achieved, would autonomously self-operate, maintain their own secrets, serve everyone neutrally, and grow to unbounded complexity5.
+These instantiated mathematical objects, if achieved, would autonomously self-operate, maintain their own secrets, serve everyone neutrally, and grow to unbounded complexity.

 Figure 6.
 The cryptography development tree.